 If you’re attempting to gain weight, your diet must contain at least 40% carbohydrates, and what could be a better source of this nutrient than potatoes.
-Potatoes contain amino acids like arginine and glutamine, which makes them a healthy weight gaining foods for babies and toddlers.
+Potatoes contain amino acids like arginine and glutamine, which makes them healthy weight gaining foods for kids.
 Make sure you add more of these to your kid’s everyday meals.

 9. Lean Red Meat:

 Lean red meats like lamb or beef steak are a great natural source of iron and fat, both of which your kid requires for his proper growth and development.
 If you haven’t been trying out these for your kid’s foods, now’s the time to do it.
 Stick to fresh cuts and steer clear from processed and cured meats, which may harbor harmful food additives/preservatives.

 [ Read: Iron Rich Food for Kids ]

 10. Tropical Fruits:

 Fruits and veggies should make up for a good portion of your kid’s diet.
 Add a generous dollop of butter to steamed veggies, to make them yummy.
 Papayas, mangoes, pineapple and others are rich in natural sugars that give the body energy and helps promote healthy weight gain.
 Whip up a fruit salad or a glass of fresh fruit juice for your toddler.